GCuser99/SolverWrapper/README.md

     Problem.SolveIt

-    'leave to trace of SolverWrapper (hidden Solver names) behind Problem.CleanUp
+    'leave no trace of SolverWrapper (hidden Solver names) behind Problem.CleanUp

     If Problem.Solver.SaveAllTrialSolutions Then